aslam4dm/ADEnumeration/README.md

 compenum, groupenum and userenum are short scripts taken from ADE, with comments omitted - made for single functionality purposes

-DisplayNestedGroups.ps1 - improved output display of nestedgroup
+DisplayNestedGroups.ps1 - improved output display of nestedgroup - needs to be tested against Domains with more "nestations" :)
 ![image](https://github.com/aslamadmani1337/ADEnumeration/assets/35896884/a7fd3c64-da89-4f88-aa86-32193d116c61)